ganrad/openai-api-router/README.md

 3. Review and update the *Helm* deployment configuration file.

    Go thru the variables in `values.yaml` file and update them as needed.
-Make sure to update the value of the API Gateway private key (secret) variable (`apigateway.secretKey`).
-This secret is required for reloading the endpoint configuration.

-   Review/Update the following values.
+   Review/Update the following variable values.
 See table below.

    Variable Name | Description | Default Value
    ----------------- | ----------- | -------------
-   replicaCount | Number of Pod instances (gateway instances | 1 image.repository | ACR location of the API Gateway container image.
+   replicaCount | Number of Pod instances (gateway instances) | 1 image.repository | ACR location of the API Gateway container image.
 Specify the correct values for `acr-name` and `api-gateway-repo-name`. | [acr-name].azurecr.io/[api-gateway-repo-name] image.tag | API Gateway container image tag.
 Specify correct value for the image tag. | v1.xxxxxx name | The name of API Gateway server instance.
 Can be set to any string.
 Use the model version as prefix or suffix to easily identify which models are served by specific gateway server instances. | aoai-api-gateway-gpt35